-TECEP® examinations taken outside the United States must be administered by an academic dean or full-time faculty member at an approved American university, an education officer at an American embassy or consulate, or with an administrator of CLEP or TOEFL examinations at an approved CLEP or TOEFL testing site.
-Active duty military personnel should use the base test control officer (TCO), education services officer (ESO) or a commissioned officer who is not in your direct chain of command.
+TECEP® examinations taken outside the United States can be administered by an academic dean or full-time faculty member at an approved American university, an education officer at an American embassy or consulate, or with an administrator of CLEP or TOEFL examinations at an approved CLEP or TOEFL testing site.
+Contact testing@tesc.edu before selecting the OPS option as connectivity issues may impact your ability to take a test online.
+Active duty military personnel should use the base test control officer (TCO), education services officer (ESO), a career counselor, a chaplain or a commissioned officer who is not in your direct reporting chain.
 Before registering, contact the Office of Test Administration (OTA) at testing@tesc.edu.